exasol/sports-analytics/README.md

 ### Voronoi diagramm for position data

 Voronoi diagramms can be used to indentify the space on the pitch controlled by a single player.
+The coresponding blog post can be found at the Exasol homepage: https://www.exasol.com/en/blog/controlling-space-in-football/

 ![Voronoi](/screenshots/Voronoi3.gif)